THE LIFE COACH SCHOOL PODCAST – Episode 26

 CIRCUMSTANCE – Just the boring facts.
 Things that happen in this world that we can’t control like other people’s behavior or the weather.
 Our past.
 We have no control over our past.
 It’s done.

-- My husband didn’t go to church today
+- My teenager didn’t go to church today

 - I weigh 300 pounds

-- My three kids are sitting on the couch talking
+- Or I already used the example in yesterday’s post: My three kids are sitting on the couch talking

 Circumstances are just the facts.
 But circumstances can trigger thoughts.